Kali Umber Loom

 Weaving

-The weaving is carried out by skilled craftsmen working in synchronisation on the loom.
+The weaving is carried out by skilled craftsmen working in synchronization on the loom.
 The majority of our rugs are made with the Tibetan technique in which the yarn is knotted around the vertical warp threads and a metal rod.
 The higher the knot count, the finer the rug.
 Handloom rugs are made on a loom with a shuttle.
 Once the row is complete, the rod is hammered tightly against the row below.
 The weaver then cuts the yarns along the rod, creating the pile.
-Handloom rugs are made on a loom with a shuttle. -
+Handloom rugs are made on a loom with a shuttle.

-Washing
+Washing & Drying

 The rugs are thoroughly washed on both sides; water is squeezed through the pile with wooden paddles called 'pharwa' and left to dry naturally in the sun.